Cyphle/kata-coffee-machine/README.md

     - As CoffeeMachine
     - I want to send message to drink maker that tells that money is missing
     - In order for him to forward it to client

+### Step 3
+- I want to be able to buy a orange juice for 0,6 euro
+    - As customer
+    - I want to buy an orange juice for 0.6 euro
+    - In order to drink one
+- I want to be able to have my coffee, chocolate or tea extra hot
+    - As customer
+    - I want to be able to choose the temperature of my hot beverage
+    - In order to have hotter beverage (coffee, tea, chocolate)

 #### Drink maker protocol
 Drink maker receives string such as: